About EIBA > Mission / Statutes

 The aim of EIBA is to serve as the core communication network for disseminating information and promoting international exchange in the field of International Business.
 Membership is open to individuals from Europe and elsewhere.
 At present, the Academy has more than 500 members from about 50 different countries representing all five continents.

 EIBA organises an Annual Conference that is hosted each year by a major European university (usually in early to mid-December).
-As pre-conference activities, a Doctoral Tutorial and most recently a Doctoral Symposium for PhD students are organised.
-A series of prestigious awards is presented during the EIBA Annual Conference, such as the Danny Van Den Bulcke Prize for the best conference paper, the Gunnar Hedlund Award for the best doctoral dissertation, the Copenhagen Business School Prize for the best paper written by a young scholar in International Business, the EIBA Best Doctoral Thesis Proposal in IB Award for the most promising paper presented at the John H. Dunning Doctoral Tutorial, the IBR Best Journal Paper of the Year Award, and the EIBA Distinguished Honorary Fellowship Award.
+As pre-conference activities, a Doctoral Tutorial and more recently a Doctoral Symposium for PhD students are organised.
+Numerous prestigious best paper and other recognition awards are presented during the EIBA Annual Conference, such as the Danny Van Den Bulcke Prize for the best conference paper, the Gunnar Hedlund Award for the best doctoral dissertation, the Copenhagen Business School Prize for the best paper written by a young scholar in International Business, the EIBA Best Doctoral Thesis Proposal in IB Award for the most promising paper presented at the John H. Dunning Doctoral Tutorial, the IBR Best Journal Paper of the Year Award, and the EIBA Distinguished Honorary Fellowship Award.
 (Note that not all awards and prizes are presented annually.)

-► ATTENTION: EIBA is seeking proposals from universities to host the Annual Conference of the European International Business Academy (EIBA) in 2020, 2021 and 2022.
-If you and your university would like to express an interest, please contact the EIBA Chair, Philippe Gugler, via e-mail at the address email@example.com.
-For more details, please refer to the Call for Proposals. ► DEADLINE for full proposals: Tuesday, April 3, 2018.
+► ATTENTION: EIBA is seeking proposals from academic institutions to host the Annual Conference of the European International Business Academy (EIBA) in 2021, 2022 or 2023.
+If you and/or your university or school would like to express an interest, please contact Prof. Lucia Piscitello via e-mail at the address firstname.lastname@example.org.
+For more details, please refer to the Call for Proposals. ► DEADLINE (for full proposals): Monday, April 1, 2019.

 International Business Review (IBR) is the official journal of EIBA.
 Published six times a year, IBR provides a forum for academics and professionals to share the latest developments and advances in the knowledge and practice of International Business.
 The journal aims to foster the exchange of ideas on a range of important international subjects, and to provide stimulus for research and the further development of international perspectives.
 The international scope is further enhanced by the geographical spread of the contributors.
 Articles, all of which are refereed, comprise: empirical studies with practical applications; examinations of theoretical and methodological developments in the field of business studies; reviews of the literature in international business.
 The IBR Editor is Pervez Ghauri (King's College London).
 [ISSN: 0969-5931]